open-quantum-safe/www/liboqs/algorithms/index.md

 - [**Dilithium**](sig/dilithium): Dilithium2, Dilithium3, Dilithium4
 - [**Falcon**](sig/falcon): Falcon-512, Falcon-1024
-- [**Rainbow**](sig/rainbow): Rainbow-Ia-Classic, Rainbow-Ia-Cyclic, Rainbow-Ia-Cyclic-Compressed, Rainbow-IIIc-Classic†, Rainbow-IIIc-Cyclic†, Rainbow-IIIc-Cyclic-Compressed†, Rainbow-Vc-Classic†, Rainbow-Vc-Cyclic†, Rainbow-Vc-Cyclic-Compressed†
+- [**Rainbow**](sig/rainbow): Rainbow-I-Classic, Rainbow-I-Circumzenithal, Rainbow-I-Compressed, Rainbow-III-Classic†, Rainbow-III-Circumzenithal†, Rainbow-III-Compressed†, Rainbow-V-Classic†, Rainbow-V-Circumzenithal†, Rainbow-V-Compressed†

 <small>Note that algorithms marked with a dagger (†) have large stack usage and may cause failures when run on threads or in constrained environments.</small>